 Step 2: Separating your pallets with a Reciprocating Saw

-Step 3: Cut plywood to size of your Pallet Interior Door
+Step 3: Cut plywood to the size of your Pallet Interior Door

-Use a thin sheet of maple, pine, or oak plywood to attach the planks to.
+Use a thin sheet of maple, pine, or oak plywood to attach the planks to it.
 Using the plywood will ensure privacy if there are any gaps in the wood due to warping or bending.
 Stain the plywood the same color that you plan to use on the pallet wood after cutting it to the dimensions needed.
+If this door will divide two rooms, use a good-quality, attractive-looking piece of plywood.

 Step 4: Cut pallet deck boards to width for your Pallet Interior Door